LALalitViyogi/Viyogi_Enterprises/README.md

 It displays the service developed as well deployed by Viyogi Enterprises and operational for public uses.
 There is an project section linked in header, having all active projects links.
+-- Progressive Images are used
+-- Prefetching Implemented

 Welcome To Viyogi Enterprises
 -------------------------------------------------------------------------------------